xBourner/auto-dash/pages/configuration/layout.md

 You can easilly put cards into columns which will behave different on mobile, tablet or desktop.
 <br> <br>

 You dont'have to explicitly add some code here.
 This site is more like an explanation.
+If you want to add some floors, look down.

 Here is the grid layout:
 ![image](https://github.com/xBourner/auto-dash/assets/64064679/02174034-e860-49e9-abf7-5c33b973f766)